 - Alternatively, if you have 100% pure aloe vera gel, you can put some of the gel on the site of the sting to soothe the pain and reduce the swelling.
 Aloe vera is very soothing and antiseptic, so it is a useful addition to your dog’s first aid kit.

-You may also consider adding Dr. Harvey’s Organic First Aid Healing Cream for Dogs to your dog’s first aid kit.
-This cream contains healing herbs and natural ingredients that help soothe and heal bug bites and stings, as well as minor cuts, scratches, etc.
+You may also consider adding an insect-bite itch relief cream or spray to your dog’s first aid kit.
+Get something that contains healing herbs and natural ingredients that can help soothe and heal bug bites and stings, as well as minor cuts, scratches, etc., such as these:

 Seek immediate veterinary treatment if your dog exhibits hypersensitivity to the sting, showing some or all of the following signs: